xxoo/node-fswin/readme.md

 For details and examples see [wiki](https://github.com/xxoo/node-fswin/wiki)

-NOTE: fswin is based on n-api since v3. which requires node.js v8 or later.
+NOTE: fswin depends on n-api since v3. which requires node.js v8 or later.

 License
 =======